DrMahdi313/NLP_tools/README.md

-# NLP Toolkit
+# Text Data Augmentation
-This repository contains an NLP data augmentation pipeline using BERT and WordNet.
+This repository contains an text data augmentation pipeline using BERT and WordNet.

 ## Features
 - Replace words with contextually relevant synonyms using BERT.